rzlkrnwn30/eDotAutomation/README.md

 ## Test Cases

 1. Open eSuite Page from Home Page
-  a.
-Objective:
+   - Objective:
        Verify that users can navigate to the eSuite page from the home page.
-  b.
-Steps:
+   - Steps:
       - Launch the browser and navigate to the edot.id home page.
       - Click "Products" on the header
       - Click 'eSuite"
       - Verify that the eSuite page is displayed.
-  c.
-Expected Result:
+   - Expected Result:
       The eSuite page should load successfully with all expected elements visible.

 2. Submit Valid Contact Us Form
-  a.
-Objective:
+   - Objective:
       Ensure that users can submit a valid "Contact Us" form.
-  b.
-Steps:
+   - Steps:
       - Navigate to the Contact Us page from the home page.
       - Fill in the form with valid details (Name, Email, Phone Number, etc.).
       - Submit the form.
       - Verify that a success message is displayed.
-  c.
-Expected Result:
+   - Expected Result:
       A confirmation message should appear, indicating that the form was submitted successfully.

 3. Apply Filter on Articles Page
-  a.
-Objective:
+   - Objective:
        Validate the functionality of the filter feature on the Articles page.
-  b.
-Steps:
+   - Steps:
       - Navigate to the Articles page from the home page.
       - Apply a specific filter.
       - Verify that the displayed articles match the applied filter criteria.
-  c.
-Expected Result:
+   - Expected Result:
       The articles displayed should correspond to the filter applied.

   ## Execution
     - To execute the tests: